Law School Coronavirus/COVID-19 Updates

-- The Law School building will be closed to students and visitors beginning at 8:00 pm on Wednesday, March 18.
-All staff will be working remotely and will be available by email and phone.
+- The Law School building is currently closed to students and visitors and will remain so until further notice.
+Nearly all staff are working remotely and are available by email and phone.

-- The D'Angelo Law Library will close at 5 pm on Wednesday, March 18th and remain closed until at least the beginning of the Spring Quarter.
-During that time, the Ask a Librarian service will be available for research assistance and other library questions.
+- The D'Angelo Law Library also remains closed until further notice.
+During that time, the Ask a Librarian service is available for research assistance and other library questions.
 Please check the D'Angelo website for updates.

-- The University is suspending all nonessential international and domestic University travel, effective immediately through April 15.
+- The University has suspended all nonessential international and domestic University travel, effective immediately until further notice.

 Bar exam plans and policies remain in flux for several jurisdictions.
 The Law School continues to advocate for our graduates with jurisdictions around the country, often in conjunction with other law schools.
 Students can refer to this page of bar exam information and resources.
 This list of letters signed or co-signed by Dean Miles is a partial representation of the positions the Law School has taken with respect to bar exam plans.
 We will update this page with any additional letters.

 Letter to Chief Judge Anne M. Burke and Nancy Vincent, Director of Administration, Illinois Board of Admissions to the Bar (PDF)

 Letter to Chief Judge Anne M. Burke and Nancy Vincent, Director of Administration, Illinois Board of Admissions to the Bar: Request for a Remote Bar Examination in October (PDF)